konstantine78/frdparse/README.md

 data types for an application.

 # Files
 1. parse.py - This is the main file which parses through text file of requirements and I/O declarations.
-It makes use of imported python modules (csv, os, re).
-There is a custom module imported, ioparse, that defines a container for any signal (class Signal), as well as custom methods that are called in parse.
 2. ioparse.py - Custom module that is imported into parse.py.
-It defines class Signal as well as methods defined that are used within ioparse and parse.py.
+It's main purpose is to parse a line and return a class instance that is placed into list(s) in parse.
 3. mysql_lib.py - Library of mysql methods for use.
 4. userdefined.py - User defined functionality that is imported into other modules.
 4. gui_userdefined.py - User defined GUI functionality that is imported into GUI modules.